1964 Michigan Wolverines football team: Week 3: at Michigan State

 In the third game of the season, Michigan went on the road to open its Big Ten Conference schedule against Michigan State.
 Coming into the game, Michigan had lost six straight games to the Spartans and had not defeated them since 1955.
-The game matched two teams ranked in the Top 10 in the AP Poll and attracted "the largest crowd ever assembled at Spartan Stadium" up to that time.
+The game matched two teams ranked in the Top 10 in the AP Poll and attracted a crowd of 78,234, the largest crowd ever at Spartan Stadium up to that time.
 Writing in The New York Times, R. W. Apple, Jr., wrote that the intrastate rivalry "means to the people of Michigan what the struggle between the Capulets and Montagues did to the citizens of 15th-century Verona."

-Michigan State scored its only touchdown in the first quarter after recovering a fumble recovery off an errant pitch from Timberlake to Anthony.
+Michigan State took the lead in the first quarter after recovering a fumble off an errant pitch from Bob Timberlake to Mel Anthony.
 Another highlight for Michigan State came when sophomore receiver Gene Washington impressed observers with "a spectacular leaping grab for 43 yards."

-Trailed 10 to 3 halfway through the fourth quarter, Michigan scored 14 points in the final seven minutes on a comeback led by sophomore halfback Rick Sygar.
+Trailing 10 to 3 halfway through the fourth quarter, Michigan scored 14 points in the final seven minutes on a comeback led by sophomore halfback Rick Sygar.
 With seven minutes remaining, Sygar caught a five-yard touchdown pass from Timberlake.
 On the final drive, he took a pitch from Timberlake at the Michigan State 31-yard line and threw a touchdown pass to John Henderson.
-Having missed a two-point conversion attempt on the first Michigan touchdown, Timberlake threw to Steve Smith for the two-point conversion on the final score.
-Michigan defeated the Spartans 17–10.
+Having missed a two-point conversion attempt on the first Michigan touchdown, Timberlake threw to Steve Smith for the two-point conversion for a 17–10 victory.
 Mel Anthony rushed for 70 yards on 21 carries, and John Henderson had 82 receiving yards on three catches.